 - Are the beneficiaries you selected in your will and trust still the ones you would name today?
 How about alternates?
 Are they still willing and able to assume those responsibilities?
 Are the beneficiaries on your life insurance up to date?

 - For those with minor children, are the guardians you named the persons you want to raise your children?
 What about pets?

 - Does your planning reflect all your assets, big and small?
 Resolve to plan for the future.

 - Have you created letters of instruction with key information in the event of an emergency, including names and contact information for key professional advisors, location of original records, how to find passwords and other key online information, key medical information, insurances summaries and other general instructions?

 So, while you are setting your new goals for the New Year, ensure you and your family are protected in the event you become disabled, terminally ill or pass away unexpectedly.
 This could be the one goal this year that has a lasting effect on you and your family’s future.
-An experienced attorney can help guide your estate planning experience and tailor your documents to meet your needs and wishes for the future.
+Experienced attorneys, like those at Goldstein, Buckley, Cechman, Rice & Purtz can help guide your estate planning experience and tailor your documents to meet your needs and wishes for the future.